Tl;dr: A direct to consumer landscape overview and an excel you can download.

 If you need help figuring out your business model and need some consulting, reach out to us.

-If you want to get this image in excel, download the direct to consumer landscape here:
+If you want to get this in excel, download the direct to consumer landscape by clicking on the pretty picture on the right or below: